ShimonDarshan/mend-aws-infra/modules/eks/README.md

 1. **Fargate Subnets**: Must be private subnets (no internet gateway route)
 2. **CoreDNS**: Automatically configured to run on Fargate
+3. **Default Namespace**: Fargate profile automatically created for default namespace
-3. **No EC2**: This module does not create any EC2 instances or node groups
+4. **No EC2**: This module does not create any EC2 instances or node groups
-4. **Stateless Only**: Fargate is best for stateless applications
+5. **Stateless Only**: Fargate is best for stateless applications
-5. **kubectl Access**: Requires AWS CLI and kubectl configured after cluster creation
+6. **kubectl Access**: Requires AWS CLI and kubectl configured after cluster creation

 ## Security Considerations